Usage share of web browsers: StatOwl.com (September 2008 to November 2012)

 92% of sites monitored by StatOwl serve predominantly United States market.

 AT Internet Institute (Europe, July 2007 to June 2010)

 AT Internet Institute was formerly known as XiTi.

 Method: Only counts visits to local sites in 23 European countries and then averages the percentages for those 23 European countries independent of population size.

 TheCounter.com (2000 to 2009)

-TheCounter.com is a defunct a web counter service, and identifies sixteen versions of six browsers (Internet Explorer, Firefox, Safari, Opera, Netscape, and Konqueror).
+TheCounter.com, a defunct web counter service, identified sixteen versions of six browsers (Internet Explorer, Firefox, Safari, Opera, Netscape, and Konqueror).
 Other browsers are categorised as either "Netscape compatible" (including Google Chrome, which may also be categorized as "Safari" because of its "Webkit" subtag) or "unknown".
 Internet Explorer 8 is identified as Internet Explorer 7.
 Monthly data includes all hits from 2008-02-01 until the end of the month concerned.
 More than the exact browser type, this data identifies the underlying rendering engine used by various browsers, and the table below aggregates them in the same column.